Baby sunhat pattern with ruffles and ties

 Elise looks adorable in hats.
 I just can’t get enough of them.
-So I decided to make a free baby sunhat sewing pattern with ruffles to add to her fashion options.
+So I decided to make a free baby bonnet pattern.
+This baby sun hat sewing pattern with ruffles adds some summer fun to Elise’s fashion options.

-I freehanded this baby hat pattern by looking at a couple of Elise’s best fitting baby hats and then added a ruffle to make it extra cute.
-Of course you could leave the ruffle off if you wanted.
+I freehand drew this baby bonnet pattern hat by looking at a couple of Elise’s best fitting baby hats and then added a ruffle to make it extra cute.
+Of course you could leave the ruffle off of the baby bonnet pattern if you wanted.

-This free baby sunhat pattern should fit a 6-12 month old; Elise is 10 months old and it’s super cute on her petite-ish noggin.
-Alternatively, you could easily size this hat up or down on a photocopier.
+This free baby bonnet pattern is a baby sun hat pattern that should fit a 6-12 month old; Elise is 10 months old in these photos and it’s super cute on her petite-ish noggin.
+My free baby bonnet pattern for my baby sun hat sewing pattern and step-by-step instructions are below.
+Bring on the sunshine!

-Supplies for making a baby sun hat from my free pattern:
+Supplies for how to make a baby sun hat using my free baby bonnet sewing pattern:

-- Kathy’s free pattern for a baby sunhat with ruffles and ties (PDF – sized for 6-12 months)
+- Kathy’s free pattern for a baby bonnet sun hat with ruffles and ties (PDF – sized for 6-12 months)

 - 1/2 yard of fabric